w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 - Dissolving the [Technical Committee](./learn-governance.md#technical-committee) and establishing the broader [Polkadot Technical Fellowship](#the-technical-fellowship)

-The figure below shows an overview of OpenGov's structure.
+The figure below shows an overview of Polkadot OpenGov's structure.

 :::info